-For OECD Member countries, the data shown in this publication are derived based on information provided in the five annual OECD questionnaires23: "Oil", "Natural Gas", "Solid Fossil Fuels and Manufactured Gases", "Renewables" and "Electricity and Heat" completed by the national administrations.
-For the member countries of the Economic Commission for Europe of the United Nations (UNECE) and a few others, the data shown in this publication are mostly based on information provided by the national administrations.
-The commodity balances for all other countries are based on national energy data of heterogeneous nature, converted and adapted to fit the IEA format and methodology.
+For For OECD Member countries, the data shown in this publication are based on information provided in the five annual OECD questionnaires19: "Oil", "Natural Gas", "Solid Fossil Fuels and Manufactured Gases", "Renewables" and "Electricity and Heat" completed by the national administrations.
+For the member countries of the Economic Commission for Europe of the United Nations (UNECE) and a few others, the data shown in this publication are mostly based on information provided by the national administrations through the same annual questionnaires.
+The commodity balances for all other countries are based as much as possible on national official energy data, but also potentially on other data of heterogeneous nature, converted and adapted to fit the IEA format and methodology.

 Considerable effort has been made to ensure that the data presented in this publication adhere to the IEA definitions reported in the section on Methodological notes.
-These definitions, based on the United Nations International Recommendations on Energy Statistics24, are used by most of the international organisations that collect energy statistics.
+These definitions, based on the United Nations International Recommendations for Energy Statistics20, are used by most of the international organisations that collect energy statistics.

 Nevertheless, energy statistics at the national level are often collected using criteria and definitions which differ, sometimes considerably, from those of international organisations.
 This is especially true for non-OECD countries, which are submitting data to the IEA on a voluntary basis.
-The IEA Secretariat has identified most of these differences and, where possible, adjusted the data to meet international definitions.
-Recognised anomalies occurring in specific countries are presented in the section on Country notes and sources.
-Country notes present the most important deviations from the IEA methodology, and are by no means a comprehensive list of anomalies by country.
+The IEA Secretariat has identified and documented most of these differences and, where possible, adjusted the data to meet international definitions.

+Recognised differences occurring in specific countries are presented in the section on Country notes and sources.
+Country notes present the most important deviations from the IEA methodology, and are by no means a comprehensive list of those.
+To ensure transparency, country notes also describe how data are estimated or revised, where relevant for the data user.